Daryl Davis: Activism

 Davis eventually went on to befriend over twenty members of the KKK, and claims to have been directly responsible for between forty and sixty, and indirectly over two hundred people leaving the Klan.
 Over the course of his activities, Davis found that Klansmen have many misconceptions about black people, stemming mostly from intense brainwashing in their youth.
 When they got to know him, Davis claims, it was more difficult to maintain their prejudices.
-The artist has recounted his experiences in his 1998 book, Klan-destine Relationships: A Black Man's Odyssey in the Ku Klux Klan.
+He recounted his experiences in his 1998 book, Klan-destine Relationships: A Black Man's Odyssey in the Ku Klux Klan.

-One Klansman told Davis that "All black people have a gene in them that makes them violent", based on the scientific finding that a 2-repeat MAOA gene increases the likelihood of violent activity, which was found to be most prevalent in African Americans.

 Klan members have often invited Davis to meetings, and they have given him their robes and hoods.
 In 2016, Davis estimated having collected 25 or 26 robes.
-Among the "Knights of the Ku Klux Klan" he interviewed were Grand Klaliff Chester Doles, Grand Giant Tony LaRicci, and Grand Giant Bob White, according to The Washington Post.
-One Klan member gave Davis a medallion stamped with the words "KKK—Member in good standing".
+According to The Washington Post, among the "Knights of the Ku Klux Klan" he interviewed were Grand Klaliff Chester Doles, Grand Giant Tony LaRicci, and Grand Giant Bob White.
+One Klan member supposedly gave Davis a medallion stamped with the words "KKK—Member in good standing".

 Davis claims to be responsible for helping to dismantle the KKK in Maryland because things "fell apart" after he began making inroads with its members there.
 However, since then, the KKK was rebuilt in Maryland under Richard Preston, leader of the Confederate White Knights, who was arrested for firing his gun at counterprotesters at the 2017 Unite the Right rally.
 Davis offered to post Preston's bail.
 He later took Preston to the National Museum of African American History.
 Shortly thereafter, he was asked to give away the bride at Preston's wedding.

 "The lesson learned is: ignorance breeds fear", says Davis.
 "If you don't keep that fear in check, that fear will breed hatred.
 If you don't keep hatred in check, it will breed destruction".

 Chester Doles, a member of the Klan, was convinced that Davis was a spy for the Anti-Defamation League or some other Klan-buster, and some of Davis's friends have found his fascination with the Klan to be odd.
 "He's attracted to controversy", says Adolph Wright, an old friend and fellow musician who believes Davis is a bit eccentric.
 "When the crowd goes right, he goes left", Wright told the Post.

 Davis's father, retired senior Foreign Service officer William B. Davis, believed that his son engaged with the Klan because he needed to make sense of their hatred, to seek common ground.
 He remarked to The Washington Post that his son "has done something that I don't know any other black American, or white American, has done".